superDuperCyberTechno/nomo/README.md

 # nomo.vim
 A dark, no-nonsense colorscheme for Vim.

+Why is it called *nomo*?
-It uses three colors: The light one, the darker one and the darkest one.
-No' mo'.
+* Because it uses three colors: The light one, the darker one and the darkest one.
+No mo' colors.
+* Because I was tired of looking for a proper monochrome colorscheme.
+No mo' searching.
+* It's a monochrome colorscheme and *nomo* is a spoonerism of *mono*.
+* *Alien* is an awesome movie and the spaceship in that movie is called *No*stro*mo*.
+* It looks, - and sounds cute.

 It has 5 tints:
 * white (default)